puppetlabs/puppet-docs/source/guides/install_puppet/install_osx.markdown

 Although OS X systems can act as puppet master servers, we don't ship separate packages for that.
 This is mostly because the OS X package is very minimal compared to the Linux packages, and it doesn't include the relevant init scripts.

+### Upgrading

+**Note:** Be sure to read our [tips on upgrading](./upgrading.html) before upgrading your whole Puppet deployment.

+To upgrade to the latest versions of Puppet, Facter, and Hiera, download new packages and run the installers again.

+You'll need to restart the `com.puppetlabs.puppet` service and/or the puppet master web server after upgrading.
+To restart a launchd service, run something like `sudo launchctl stop com.puppetlabs.puppet`; the service will be restarted as soon as it stops.

 Step 5: Install JSON Gem (10.8 and Earlier)
 -----